-For a small country, Wales Dropdown content offers incredible diversity – so much so that it's one of our top travel destinations for 2018 Dropdown content.
+For a small country, Wales offers incredible diversity – so much so that it's one of our top travel destinations.
 Even better, many of Wales' (beautiful) landscapes and experiences remain surprisingly undiscovered.
-From pristine white-sand beaches and rolling, quintessentially Welsh valleys to tucked-away villages, here are six places you really should visit – but which you’ve probably never heard of...
+From pristine white-sand beaches and rolling, quintessentially Welsh valleys to tucked-away villages, here are the most beautiful places in Wales you really should visit.

-In the southwest of the country, the Tywi Valley is home to some of Wales’ most magical scenery – indeed, it’s not hard to see why the legend of Merlin remains so prevalent in the area.
+In the southwest of the country, the Tywi Valley is home to some of the most beautiful places in Wales.
+Indeed, it’s not hard to see why the legend of Merlin remains so prevalent in the area.
 The lush green hills are punctuated with ruined castles, the standout of which is romantic Carreg Cennan.

-Thought to have been constructed on the site of a fortress that was built by one of King Arthur’s knights, the castle commands a striking position 300ft above the Cennen River, with views over towards the Black Mountain.
+Thought to have been constructed on the site of a fortress that was built by one of King Arthur’s knights, the castle commands a striking position 300ft above the Cennen River.
+Here one can enjoy views over towards the Black Mountain.

-A much more modern attraction can be found in the National Botanic Garden of Wales, the centrepiece of which is Norman Foster’s striking glasshouse, which transports you into a much more Mediterranean climate than you could ever hope to find in the country.
+A much more modern attraction can be found in the National Botanic Garden of Wales, the centrepiece of which is Norman Foster’s striking glasshouse.
+These gardens will transport you into a much more Mediterranean climate than you could ever hope to find in the country.

 The real joy here is, of course, taking your time, following the curve of the green hills and discovering the quiet villages that sit among them.